 - (ii) The Council will develop policies and rules in regional plans for water management and make decisions on resource consent applications to set and observe sustainable allocation limits for water abstraction. - (iii) The Council will continue to investigate and monitor surface and groundwater resources to improve its understanding of water resource sustainability issues and to provide a defensible basis for the timely setting of sustainable allocation limits for water abstraction. - (iv) Council will allocate water on a priority in time basis within the sustainable limits of available water except where water has been reserved for identified needs.

-- (i) Avoidance or limiting of adverse effects on water users and natural or cultural values of water resources. - (ii) Efficient and sustainable decisions on water use proposals.
+(i) Avoidance or limiting of adverse effects on water users and natural or cultural values of water resources.